Alessandro-Dodon/garch/README.md

 ## User Guide

-The user guide is detailed in the Report.pdf file, but the process is very straightforward.
+The user guide is detailed in the `Report.pdf` file, but the process is very straightforward.
 Open the Garch.ipynb notebook and use the "Run All" option to execute the analysis.
 Make sure Python is installed, along with a compatible environment for running Jupyter notebooks, such as VS Code or Anaconda.

 All required libraries can be installed by removing the # at the beginning of the pip install commands in the notebook.
-The SP500 data is downloaded automatically from Yahoo Finance during execution, so no manual data preparation is needed.
+The SP 500 data is downloaded automatically from Yahoo Finance during execution, so no manual data preparation is needed.